Artist - Researcher - Educator

 Painting & Drawing

 Tiina has taught visual arts to children and teens in both community and school environments.
-She has worked full-time as a high school arts teacher and has held several contract positions as an arts instructor.
+She has worked full-time as a high school arts teacher and has held numerous contract positions as an arts instructor.

 NEWS & EVENTS